-Millions of people are trapped in some form of slavery, whether they are forced to labor against their will with no means of escape or they're forced to endure physical punishment.
-There are many indicators of these practices to watch for within the business environment, and you should be vigilant at all times and learn to recognize victims so you can report any instances, or potential instances, found.
+There are millions of people trapped in some form of slavery, whether they are forced to labor against their will with no means of escape, or are forced to endure physical punishment.
+There are many indicators of these practices to look out for within the business environment and you should be vigilant at all times and learn to recognize victims so you can report any instances, or potential instances, found.

-Likewise, we expect our suppliers to work toward implementing operations and supply chains that are free from modern slavery and human trafficking.
+We also expect our suppliers to work likewise, towards implementing operations and supply chains that are free from modern slavery and human trafficking.

-^{} Refer to Frontgrade's Combatting Trafficking in Persons policy
+Refer to Combatting Trafficking in Persons policy